zackify/validify/README.md

 };
 export default Submit;
 ```
-The callback passed to `handleSubmit` will only be triggered uf validation is passing.
+The callback passed to `handleSubmit` will only be triggered if validation is passing.

 Create rules: